Frequently Asked Questions

 - As it turns out (and you would find out eventually), Japan is not that different from the rest of the world.
 In that compulsively watching and obsessing over animated cartoons while eating junk food 24/7 (instead of, you know, bathing on a daily basis, reading books with words or meeting people) will also put you in the "socially inept" category, just like anywhere else.
 The fact Japanese have a word for it, doesn't make it any less of a social shortcoming.
 So you might as well save yourself the hardship and stay in your mum's basement.

 - I have absolutely no personal incentive to encourage your misguided attempt at eloping to that fantasy eldorado of yours.
-At best, you'll only end up one of those semi-adapted douchebags whose complete lack of social skills are misinterpreted as cultural difference by the locals (thus furthering well-ingrained notions among Japanese that all foreigners must be "weird" and adverse to personal hygiene).
+At best, you'll only end up one of those semi-adapted douchebags whose complete lack of social skills is misinterpreted as cultural difference by the locals (thus furthering well-ingrained notions among Japanese that all foreigners must be "weird" and adverse to personal hygiene).
 At worst, you will curl up in a ball near Harajuku bridge, waiting to be evacuated by your embassy and becoming a tripping hazard on my morning commute in the meantime.

 All that being said: if your interest in Japan covers more than Dragon Ball Z and 12 year-old schoolgirl outfits, and you think I might be of assistance with some Japan-related inquiry, feel free to contact me and ask.
 I am not that mean in real.